-EIOPA is aware that there may be differences between the information published herein and the lists available in the national public registries due to different underlying national legal frameworks.
-EIOPA accepts no responsibility or liability whatsoever.
+Please note that the differences between the information published by EIOPA and the lists available in the national public registries may particularly be due to different underlying national legal frameworks.

 The information covered by the Register of Insurance Undertakings refers to insurance companies to which authorisation have been granted to operate within the European Union (EU) and European Economic Area (EEA).